WUSTL-STS/loaner-bootstrap/README.md

 ## Running Scripts on Macos (Ventura)

+0. First check to make sure the software is not already installed!
+If not, continue
 1. Log into the STS loaner accout
 2. Open Settings -> Users
 3. Make stsloaner an administrator using the IT Admin account